Bamboo in the Philippines

 My wife, Josie, lived with one of her aunts in the Batangas province while she was going through high school.
 When she lived there, the flooring was made of bamboo.
 The flooring in that house is now cement, covered with ceramic tiles.

 We visited her aunt after we moved to the Philippines in 2006.
 It was on the last day of May, when a fiesta took place in that area.
 Josie and I slept on a bamboo bed.
-There was neither a mattress nor a cushion on it, so I did not sleep long.
-In a place where people sleep on cement floors, her aunt probably did not think anything of it.
+There was neither a mattress nor a cushion on it, so I didn't sleep long.
+In a place where people sleep on cement floors, her aunt probably didn't think anything of it.

 Is Bamboo Cheap?

 The Filipinos that live around us in Olongapo seem to think only poor people use bamboo for anything.
-That could be true, but it is the wrong way of thinking.
+That could be true, but it's the wrong way of thinking.
 I consider it inexpensive, not cheap.
-When properly treated, it will last far longer than numerous other types of wood in the tropical climate of the Philippines.
+When properly treated, it'll last far longer than numerous other types of wood in the tropical climate of the Philippines.

-I told Josie I wanted a large bed frame and a headboard made of bamboo, and she said she did not want something so cheap inside our house.
-We threw out the first bed we had in the master bedroom after just two years, and I am certain it would still be there if it had been made of bamboo.
+I told Josie I wanted a large bed frame and a headboard made of bamboo, and she said she didn't want something so cheap inside our house.
+We threw out the first bed we had in the master bedroom after just two years, and I'm certain it would still be there if it had been made of bamboo.